isaacbernat/presentations/optimise/notes.md

             if y > xxN:  # N -> z
                 break

+# TODO I can't find v08b, but v08.py already cast to int.
 - v8b.
 Types exist!
 Avoid implicit int to float castings in the loop.
+Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here).
+- v8b.
+Types exist!
+Avoid int to float castings in the loop.
 Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here). before) xxN = sqrt(N - x * x)
             ...